k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for QA_DEV_installarion.md

 ## PostgreSQL Server Node Specifications

-* PostgreSQL is generally required for TDM projects only.
+* PostgreSQL is required for TDM projects only.
 * K2view supports PostgreSQL version 9.6 & 13.x .
-* PostgreSQL can be deployed in one of these ways:
+* PostgreSQL can be deployed in one of the following two ways:
-    * On premise as a virtual or physical machine.
+    * On-premise as a virtual or physical machine.
     * As a cloud service (SAAS)

 ### Suggested System Configuration for PostgreSQL server